Masks embody ancient traditions and wisdom,

 --

-- It also looks good if placed against the wall
+- It also looks beautiful leaning against a wall.

-- If dirty, wipe gently with a damp cloth
+- For cleaning, gently wipe with a damp cloth if soiled.

 --